 “You want hardcore Power Grass that will drop your jaw and get your heart racing?
 Grandpa’s Cough Medicine delivers- fresh and dark lyrically, these guys are not scared of exploring unconventional subject matter with their truly unique presentation on acoustic instruments.
 It’s a thrilling musical ride, going in a whole new direction!” – Larry Keel

 Blazing tempos, outlaw attitude, foot-stomping intensity, acoustic wizardry.
 These things all accurately describe Grandpa’s Cough Medicine’s tongue in cheek approach to bluegrass music.
 Carving out a niche that is all their own, they include humor and dark subject matter in their lyrics, yet are fully capable of letting their musicianship do the talking with instrumental compositions.
 The trio’s seemingly simple combination of flat-picked guitar, Scruggs style banjo, upright bass and two vocals creates a sound so huge, that it can make a six piece band blush.
 Their first CD “Jailbird Blues” was lauded in their hometown of Jacksonville, FL as one of the “Top Ten Local Albums of 2011″, and their second album “The Murder Chord” was released in August of 2012 to high acclaim.
 They were the top-voted music act in 2014’s One Spark festival in Jacksonville, garnering lots of publicity and a check for over $11,500.
-This money was used to record their upcoming third album “180 Proof”, which is slated for a January release and will feature guest spots from Jason Carter, Aaron Till, Randy Kohrs, Isaac Corbitt and Hank Williams III.
+This money was used to record their third album “180 Proof”, which was released February, 6th 2015 and features guest spots from Jason Carter, Aaron Till, Randy Kohrs, Isaac Corbitt and Hank Williams III.

 Brett Bass – Guitar, Dobro, Vocals